-- 10.1.3 Speak plainly and distinctly to prevent running consecutive words together.
-Do not shout or accentuate syllables artificially. - 10.1.4 Use standard procedure words and phrases, standard airport terminology and the ICAO Phonetic Alphabet. - 10.1.5 Due to obstructions (i.e. metal buildings, hills, etc.), there may be some areas on the airport where signals are not received.
-These areas are referred to as blind spots and should be indicated in the Local Airport Traffic Directives airport site plan.
+- 9.1.3 Speak plainly and distinctly to prevent running consecutive words together.
+Do not shout or accentuate syllables artificially. - 9.1.4 Use standard procedure words and phrases, standard airport terminology and the ICAO Phonetic Alphabet. - 9.1.5 Due to obstructions (i.e. metal buildings, hills, etc.), there may be some areas on the airport where signals are not received.
+These areas are referred to as blind spots.